soundasleep/jevon.org/wiki/Enabling_Dynamic_Templates_in_GMF.md

 tags:
   - GMF
 redirect_from:
-  - "/wiki/enabling_dynamic_templates_in_gmf"
-  - "/wiki/Enabling Dynamic Templates In Gmf"
+  - "/wiki/Enabling Dynamic Templates in GMF"
-  - "/wiki/enabling dynamic templates in gmf"
-  - "/wiki/Enabling_Dynamic_Templates_In_Gmf"
 ---

 Also known as [Aspect Oriented Programming](aspect-oriented-programming.md), [GMF](GMF.md) allows you to specify a location for custom _dynamic templates_, which are compiled and added to your plugin when the .gmfgen is being used to generate the diagram code.